-Correctional Deputies should assist an inmate with a disability by accommodating the inmate consistent with any guidelines related to the inmate's disability.
-If there are no current guidelines in place, Correctional Deputies receiving an inmate request for accommodation of a disability should direct the inmate to provide the request in writing or assist the inmate in doing so, as needed.
+Correctional officers should assist an incarcerated person with a disability by accommodating the incarcerated person consistent with any guidelines related to the incarcerated person's disability.
+If there are no current guidelines in place, correctional officers receiving an incarcerated person request for accommodation of a disability should direct the incarcerated person to provide the request in writing or assist the incarcerated person in doing so, as needed.
 The written request should be brought to the on-duty supervisor as soon as practicable but during the correctional officer's current shift.
-Generally, requests should be accommodated upon request if the accommodation would not raise a safety concern or affect the orderly function of the jail.
+Generally, requests should be accommodated if the accommodation would not raise a safety concern or affect the orderly function of the jail.
 The formal written request should still be submitted to the on-duty supervisor.

-Requests that are minor and do not reasonably appear related to a significant or ongoing need may be addressed informally, such as providing extra tissue to an inmate with a cold.
+Requests that are minor and do not reasonably appear related to a significant or ongoing need may be addressed informally, such as providing extra tissue to an incarcerated person with a cold.
 Such requests need not be made in writing.

-Inmates with Disabilities
+Incarcerated Persons with Disabilities